ibm-cloud-docs/Cloudant/api/document.md

 the field `example` would be accepted, but the field `_example` would result in a `doc_validation` error message.

-#### Example of JSON document that attempts to create a topmost field with an underscore prefix:
+#### Example of JSON document that attempts to create a topmost field with an underscore prefix

 ```json
 {